-According to the patents act, 1970, any time after publication of a patent application, but before the grant of a patent, any person interested may file an opposition in writing (pre-grant opposition) to the Controller against the grant of a patent application at an appropriate patent office on any of the grounds mentioned under section 25(1).
+According to the patents act, 1970, any time after the publication of a patent application, but before the grant of a patent, any person interested may file an opposition in writing (pre-grant opposition) to the Controller against the grant of a patent application at an appropriate patent office on any of the grounds mentioned under section 25(1).

-A pre-grant opposition shall include a statement and evidence, if any, in support of such opposition in writing, with a request for hearing.
-The controller considers the pre-grant opposition only after filing of a request for examination for the patent application.
+A pre-grant opposition shall include a statement and evidence, if any, in support of such opposition in writing, with a request for a hearing.
+The controller considers the pre-grant opposition only after filing a request for examination for the patent application.

-If the Controller is of the opinion that the pre-grant opposition is devoid of any merit, an opportunity of hearing shall be provided to the opponent, if requested.
-However, after hearing, if the Controller is of the same opinion, the pre-grant opposition is refused with issue of order within one month.
+If the Controller is of the opinion that the patent pre-grant opposition is devoid of any merit, an opportunity of hearing shall be provided to the opponent, if requested.
+However, after hearing, if the Controller is of the same opinion, the pre-grant opposition is refused with the issue of order within one month.

-Section 25_Opposition to the patent—(1) Where an application for a patent has been published but a patent has not been granted, any person may, in writing, represent by way of opposition to the Controller against the grant of patent on the ground—
+Section 25_Opposition to the patent—(1) Where an application for a patent has been published but a patent has not been granted, any person may, in writing, represent by way of opposition to the Controller against the grant of a patent on the ground—

 (a) that the applicant for the patent or the person under or through whom he claims, wrongfully obtained the invention or any part thereof from him or from a person under or through whom he claims;